zjupgx/diverge4/README.md

 3. **Internal Node Names**: Remove names from internal nodes in tree file
 4. **File Format**: Confirm MSA is in proper FASTA or CLUSTAL format

-For more detailed troubleshooting, please refer to our [documentation](./docs/Tutorial.md).

 ## Citation